yeekian/tp/docs/UserGuide.md

 - Parameters can be supplied in any order. *i.e* `add_student n/John i/A1234567X` is the same as `add_student i/A1234567X n/John`
 - **IMPORTANT**: Descriptions should **NOT** contain any separator tokens: `|` as this character is used for storage).
 Including these may yield unpredictable results with the `Storage` component.
+- Matric Number (`i/` argument) is case insensitive.
+Therefore, `A1234567X` is the same as `a1234567x`.
+Matric numbers will be converted to uppercase for storage.
+- Similarly, all other will be converted to lowercase for storage.
 ## Features

 <div style="page-break-after: always;"></div>